Dwarfess/AIR-SPACE/README.md

 # Web application
-Functional site of the airline, implemented on AngularJS.
+Functional site of the airline, implemented on AngularJS.<br>
 Registration (addition) of passengers on any of the flights to choose from.

 ## Unauthorized users can